fuzzybinary/dart-embedding-example/README.md

 all of dart.exe minus "main.cc" and called it "dart_lib".
 To do this:

 - See modifications below
-- Regenerate your ninja files for Dart (buildtools\win\gn.exe gen out\DebugX64)
+- Regenerate your ninja files for Dart (buildtools\gn.exe gen out\DebugX64)
 - Build the library
   - Move to out\DebugX64
   - ninja libdart
 - The new library will be in out\DebugX64\obj\runtime\bin
 - I copied over a bunch of header files into the dart directory locally.
 You could just reference them directly if you had the dart directory in your include path.
-You can look in theh repo and see what I needed to copy other than the dart_api headers
+You can look in the repo and see what I needed to copy other than the dart_api headers

 I made other changes to GN files to suit my development style.
 For example, I no longer use the